promatia/acts/act_proposals/promabank.md

 - offer Promas for sale for foreign currency and bidding.

 ### Section 2: User System
-The Promobank website shall integrate with myPro, Promatia’s central user system.
+The Promabank website shall integrate with myPro, Promatia’s central user system.
 Users should be able to login into the bank using their myPro account (OAuth scheme).
 Users may have a mobile number and email linked to their account, which they can assign a default bank account to for incoming transfers.

-Unverified users bank accounts shall be locked until their identities have been verified.
+Unverified user's bank accounts shall be locked until their identities have been verified.

 ### Section 3: Bank Accounts